Climate Crisis/Housing Crisis Policy Workshop

-An outline programme for the event is available here: Homelessness Workshop Programme
+An outline programme for the event is available here: Climate Crisis/Housing Crisis Programme

 DIVERSITY AND INCLUSION STATEMENT

-The Housing Plus Academy aims to reflect the diversity of social housing, its staff, tenants and customers, because we believe that diversity gives us access to better ideas, innovation and solutions.
-We provide an environment in which everyone feels welcome whatever their ethnic background, gender, age, youth, disability, or creed.
-We encourage people from a wide variety of backgrounds to join us, especially staff and tenants from small and community based organisations.
+The Housing Plus Academy aims to reflect the diversity of social housing, its staff, tenants and customers, because we believe that diversity gives us access to better ideas, innovation, and solutions.
+We provide an environment in which everyone feels welcome and encourage people of all ethnicities, genders, age, youth, and abilities to join our events.
+We welcome staff and tenants from a wide variety of social landlords and community based organisations.